dylannnn/ncss/README.md

 Namespaces
 ----------

 Consider to pick a unique namespace once you provide a framework to third party applications or generally want to prevent naming conflicts inside your project.
+Never mix up namespaces and follow the pretended naming of third party components.

 Syntax: <code>.{namespace}-{type}</code> and <code>.{namespace}-{context}</code>